raymondkfcheung/lazy-dot/docs/coding/defensive-coding.md

 ## A Few Practical Defensive Habits

-It's helpful to highlight a few habits mentioned by Kian Paimani that fit directly with this outage scenario:
+It's helpful to highlight a few habits mentioned by Kian's lecture that fit directly with this outage scenario:

 * **Assume your assumptions can be wrong** - even when something "should never fail", code as if it might.
 * **Prefer handling over panicking** - `unwrap` and `expect` are convenient, but mapping or propagating errors keeps the system running.